Malware

 By far the most common way that malware enters a system is via deception: the legitimate user of the system installed it unknowingly.
 This uses a social engineering attack to convince the user that it is in his or her interest to install the software.

 Social engineering is the art of manipulating, influencing, or deceiving a user into taking some action that is not in his/her or the organization’s best interest.
-Goal of social engineers is to obtain your trust and get you to divulge information or provide them with some form of access.
-In computers, social engineering refers to any techniques used by an adversary to trick you into disclosing information, opening a file, downloading an attachment, reading a message, or running a program.
+The goal of social engineers is to obtain your trust and get you to divulge information or provide them with some form of access.
+In computers, social engineering refers to any techniques used by an adversary to trick you into disclosing information, opening an attachment, downloading a file, reading a message, clicking on a link, installing a program, or running a command.

 Websites may offer downloads of “security” software, system “cleaner” software, or software “updates,” none of which will do their purported task.
 An attacker may convince a user to click on a URL in an email attachment or a web page.
 Software obtained from file sharing services are also excellent venues for distributing malware.
 A user may try to avoid spending $4,000 for an AutoCAD license or $240/year for an Adobe Illustrator license and turn to a file sharing site to download a patched copy or a crack for the software that bypasses license checks.
 Quite often, these downloads contain malware instead of the desired software (what do you expect – the user is acting as a thief by downloading software from thieves).